AlexGroat/notetaker/README.md

 Email me

 ## Questions
-Questions can be directed to my Github (https://github.com/Alex Groat) or feel free to email me at a.groat.codes@gmail.com
+Questions can be directed to my Github (https://github.com/AlexGroat) or feel free to email me at a.groat.codes@gmail.com

 ## License
 This application is covered under [MIT License](https://opensource.org/licenses/MIT)